kylinholmes/pwsh_profile/README.md

 # pwsh_profile
-backup my profile.. and share some function.
+backup my profile... and share some function.